 Ghana’s journey to establishing a national cancer registry

-Ghana is a country in West Africa with a population of 32,395,454.
+Ghana is a country in West Africa with a population of 32.4 million (1).
 There is no national cancer registry in Ghana and only one sub-national cancer registry.
 The Kumasi cancer registry (KsCR) is listed as a source for cancer incidence in the 2022 GLOBOCAN report, with no data source for cancer mortality in the country (1,17).

 The idea of a national cancer registry for a fuller representation of cancer coverage in Ghana was first mentioned in Ghana in the early 1970s, yet there is still no functioning national cancer registry in Ghana.
 In the 2012–2016 national strategy for cancer control in Ghana, 2 hospital-based cancer registries are listed: Korle-Bu Teaching Hospital (KBTH) registry in Accra [the foundation of the Accra Cancer Registry (ACR)], and Komfo-Anokye Teaching Hospital (KATH) registry in Kumasi (the foundation of the KsCR).
 The need for a national cancer registry with 7 main objectives is highlighted in this document with 5,820,000 USD as the predicted 4-year budget for this project (19).
-In 2001, the IARC collaborated with the Non Communicable Disease division of the Ministry of Health in Ghana unsuccessfully attempted to establish a PBCR in Ghana, after which another unsuccessful attempt was made a decade later in 2011 to restart the PBCR in Ghana.
-These efforts are being revived to establish the ACR.
-The ACR is to become the foundation for a national cancer registry in Ghana where national data will be collated (20).
-A decade ago a KATH registry study was done with in-country data to calculate Ghana’s first cancer incidence estimates and supported the need to increase data collection sources as well as improve data quality, completeness and error rates (21).
-The KsCR led into a PBCR from the KATH registry, a hospital-based cancer registry started in 2004.
+In 2001, the IARC collaborated with the Non Communicable Disease division of the Ministry of Health in Ghana to expand the KBTH registry in Accra into a PBCR (the ACR), which ended unsuccessfully.
+In 2011, a second attempt was made to develop the ACR but once again failed.
+Currently, there are efforts underway to try re-establishing the ACR, with the goal of having it become the foundation for a national cancer registry in Ghana where national data will be collated (20).
+Attempts to convert a hospital-based registry into a population-based registry were more successful in Kumasi, where the KATH hospital registry evolved into the KsCR registry, a PBCR which, as discussed, still remains in the country today (21).
+To date, the KsCR registry is the only functioning PBCR in Ghana.

 Discussion